Review: Training sessions on the fundamentals and current issues in labor market integration

 • Opportunity Residence Act

-The training courses were conducted by the European Education Center for Work and Society.
-In total, over 200 people took part in the training sessions.
+The training sessions were conducted by the European Educational Institute for Work and Society.
+In total, over 200 people participated in the training sessions.

-If you are interested in similar training courses, please feel free to contact us.
+If you are interested in similar training sessions, please feel free to contact us.

 The individual modules in detail:

-In this module of our training series, we provided an overview of the legal basis and labor market access for refugees.
-This included, among other things, the asylum procedure, the various residence statuses, and topics such as family reunification and residence regulations.
+In this module of our training series, we provided an overview of the legal framework and labor market access for refugees.
+This included, among other things, the asylum process, the various residence statuses, and topics such as family reunification and residency regulations.

-Training tolerance is a special type of tolerance that requires the completion of at least two years of training.
-The training covered requirements, validity, application procedures, and other aspects of training tolerance.
+Tolerance for vocational training is a special type of tolerance that requires the completion of at least a two-year vocational training program.
+The training covered requirements, duration of validity, application procedures, and other aspects of tolerance for vocational training.

-The Skilled Immigration Act, the first version of which has been in force since 2020, makes it easier for skilled workers with vocational training or academic degrees and people with practical professional knowledge to immigrate to Germany.
-The first changes came into force in 2023 and are intended to further simplify the hiring of employees from abroad.
-Among other things, the training explained how the process works under different conditions and what is meant by the accelerated skilled worker procedure.
+The Skilled Workers Immigration Act, the first version of which has been in effect since 2020, makes it easier for skilled workers with vocational training or academic degrees and individuals with practical professional experience to immigrate to Germany.
+The first amendments took effect in 2023 and are intended to further simplify the hiring of employees from abroad.
+The training session explained, among other things, how the process works under various conditions and what the accelerated skilled worker procedure entails.

-EU citizens enjoy many freedoms and comprehensive protection: personal, civil, political, economic, and social rights, protection of personal data and protection against discrimination, as well as freedom of movement without border controls in most EU countries.
+EU citizens enjoy many freedoms and comprehensive protections: personal, civil, political, economic, and social rights; protection of personal data; protection against discrimination; and freedom of movement without border controls in most EU countries.
 All EU citizens have the right to enter the member states of the EU, the EEA (EU plus Iceland, Liechtenstein, and Norway), and Switzerland without a visa.
-EU citizens also have the right to reside and work in other countries with virtually no restrictions and without special permission (see https://www.bmi.bund.de/DE/themen/migration/aufenthaltsrecht/freizuegigkeit-eu-buerger/freizuegigkeit-eu-buerger-node.html).
-The details of how this works and what exceptions there are were explained in this training course.
+EU citizens also have the right to reside in other member states and work there with virtually no restrictions and without special permission (see https://www.bmi.bund.de/DE/themen/migration/aufenthaltsrecht/freizuegigkeit-eu-buerger/freizuegigkeit-eu-buerger-node.html).
+The specifics of this and the exceptions were explained in this training session.

 Opportunity Residence Act

-The new law on the Opportunity Residence Act came into force on December 31, 2022.
-The Opportunity Residence Act is a residence permit for 18 months.
-The training course explained in detail the requirements for applying for this permit.
+The new law on the Right of Residence for Opportunities came into effect on December 31, 2022.
+The Right of Residence for Opportunities is a residence permit valid for 18 months.
+The training session explained in detail the requirements for applying.

 You and Saxony-Anhalt